Le Truc Docs 2.5.0

 </basic-hello>

-Le Truc cannot enhance a plain <div> directly — custom elements require a hyphenated name.
-But wrapping is low-cost: one extra element, no structural changes to the children.
-If you have existing HTML inside a <div>, either rename the element in your template or add a custom element as a parent wrapper.
-The children stay exactly as they are; Le Truc just has a defined upgrade point.
+Le Truc cannot enhance a plain <div> directly.
+Custom elements require a hyphenated name.
+Wrapping is low-cost: it adds one extra element and makes no structural changes to the children.
+If you have existing HTML inside a <div>, rename the element in your template, or add a custom element as a parent wrapper.
+The children stay exactly as they are.
+Le Truc gains a defined upgrade point.

 Naming convention